Madministrator/steganography/README.md

    * Weeks: 2
    * Confirmation: Code that converts different types of image files to .png without changing or losing data

+### Tanner's Log
+* (11-27-2018)
+   * What did I do?
+Researched Javascript
+   * What will I do?
+Start coding to detect the word size of an image file
+   * Is anything blocking me?
+Inexperience with the language
+   * What do I believe is the percent chance that we will complete the sprint?
+75%
+* (11-29-2018)
+   * What did I do?
+Researched PNG file formats
+   * What will I do?
+Figure out how to access PNG metadata to get the word size
+   * Is anything blocking me?
+No major blocks currently
+   * What do I believe is the percent chance that we will complete the sprint?
+75%

  ## Brendan Bard
  * As a developer, I want to check if my file sizes are able to support steganography and return an error message otherwise.